EVOL-food/Regular-Meal-CMS/README.md

 # Regular Meal CMS - create your own five-meals delivery subscription restaurant's website so fast and easy!
 ### *Regular Meal CMS* is a fully-featured content management system for a five-meals delivery subscription plans website.
 Ideal for a restaurant of healthy, medical and sports nutrition.
 ##### *Regular Meal CMS* software product uses only professional and reliable software technologies.
 Now you can forget about hackers' attacks, specifically and expensive website templates, data losses and hard to fix SQL errors!
-Furthermore, Regular Meal CMS provide an any language localization and internationalization.
+Furthermore, Regular Meal CMS provide an any language localization and internationalization features.
 Do you want to expand a range of the services that your restaurant provide?
 Do you want to open a new business with the health or sport five-meals nutrition delivery by monthly/weekly subscription plans?
 In both cases you can *send an E-Mail to the [team leader](https://github.com/imgVOID).*
-##### FULL TESTS COVERAGE FOR YOUR CONVENIENCE!
 ###### *Team needs a Front End React developer!
 If you're JavaScript or Python developer please enjoy this CMS development with us!*
+##### FULL TESTS COVERAGE FOR YOUR CONVENIENCE
 * Development stage: ALPHA VERSION

 ## Setup